liormat401/ELB-AS/README.md

 # ELB-ASG
 Classic Elastic Load Balancer &amp; Auto Scaling Web Servers

-Using the AWS Web Console, created an Internet-facing Classic Elastic Load Balancer using Auto Scaling Group with a Launch Configuration that provision and configure Amazon Linux Apache Web Servers on t2.micro instances.
+Using the AWS Web Console, created an Internet-facing Application Elastic Load Balancer using Auto Scaling Group with a Launch Configuration that provision and configure Amazon Linux Apache Web Servers on t2.micro instances.

 The I.A.A.C file is attached.